Garimaagoel/Twitter-Sentiment-Analysis/README.md

 ## Model Evaluation

 The performance of the sentiment analysis model has been evaluated using standard evaluation metrics such as accuracy, precision, recall, and F1-score.
-The evaluation results are available in the repository, along with a detailed report explaining the model's performance on the test data.